puzzle/jenkins-techlab/labs/05_string_interpolation_quoting_escaping.md

 def doubleQuoted = "this is a double quote: \" "
 ```

+?Do i need to escape a single quote inside a double quote?

 | Escape sequence | Character |
 |---|---|
 | \t   | tabulation  |